Sylvia Woods (harpist): Performances

 Since 1980, Woods has toured as a solo performer, giving concerts throughout North America and Europe, as well as the Republic of Ireland and Northern Ireland.
 She has given numerous performances for the American Harp Society and the International Society of Folk Harpers and Craftsmen.
 She has taught harp workshops and masterclasses, and has judged numerous harp competitions, including the Guinness World Trophy for the Celtic Harp Competition in Lorient, France.

 To further promote the folk harp and her own music, Woods has appeared on many television and radio shows, including three appearances on the ever-popular radio broadcast A Prairie Home Companion, starring Garrison Keillor.
 Woods has been interviewed on dozens of radio stations throughout the U.S. and Great Britain, including by Studs Terkel on WFMT in Chicago.
 Many of Woods’ concerts have been simulcast on radio stations across America.

-In January 2003 Woods performed with the legendary Irish band The Chieftains for their five California concerts.
+In January 2003 Woods performed with the Irish band The Chieftains for their five California concerts.

 Woods has performed on the soundtracks of several major motion pictures, including Dead Poets Society, Prancer, and Only the Lonely, under the direction of Academy Award-winning composer Maurice Jarre.
 In addition, Woods has performed on soundtracks for several PBS and commercial television shows.

 A 1981 Los Angeles episode of Romper Room that featured Woods and her harp was nominated for an Emmy Award.